dust63/StartDust.CasparCG.net/README.md

   _container = new UnityContainer();
   _container.RegisterType<IOscListener, OscListener>(new ContainerControlledLifetimeManager());
   _container.RegisterType<ICasparCGOscEventsHub, CasparCGOscEventsHub>();

+  ///Create a connection to CasparCG Server to allow osc message to be sent _container.RegisterInstance<IServerConnection>( new ServerConnection(),new SingletonLifetimeManager());

   var eventHub = _container.Resolve<ICasparCGOscEventsHub>();

   //Attach the desire event
   eventHub.PlaybackClipChanged += OnPlaybackClipChanged;

+  ///Connect to CasparCG to allow OSC message to be sent to osc client _container.Resolve<IServerConnection>().Connect(new CasparCGConnectionSettings("127.0.0.1"));

   //Start to listen Osc message on 6250 port.
 Check your Osc port on the config of Caspar CG eventHub.CasparCgOscListener.StartListening(6250);
  ```